renoise/xrnx/docs/guide/files&bits.md

-# Files & Bits
+# File IO & Bits

+The Renoise API uses Lua's standard [io library](https://www.lua.org/pil/21.html) to read or write external files.

 To access the raw bits and bytes of some data, for example, to read or write binary file streams, you can use the `bit` library.
 It's built into the Renoise API, so there's no need to `require` it.

 See the [LuaJIT bit library documentation](https://bitop.luajit.org/api.html) for more info and examples.
-For file operations, you can use Lua's standard [io library](https://www.lua.org/pil/21.html).

 ```lua
 -- Reading integer numbers or raw bytes from a file